BredeBorhaug/yale-proxy/readme.md

 ## TODO
-- Make the endpoints more robust
+1 Make this into a npm package, and remove express
-- Restructure, and seperate alarm and device
+2 Restructure, and seperate alarm and device
-- make other great stuff
+3 make other great stuff
-- repeat previous item
+4 repeat #3